Managing flood risk

 Flood risk management - local authority functions: guidance – focuses on local authorities' powers under Part 4 of the 2009 Act, particularly section 56 and the statutory procedures for flood protection schemes

-Surface water management planning: guidance and revision to chapter 6 on benefit cost analysis – assists responsible authorities in the preparation of Surface Water Management Plans (SWMPs) to help with the management of surface water flooding as required under the Act
+Surface water management planning: guidance and surface water management planning: quick start guide – assist responsible authorities in the preparation of Surface Water Management Plans (SWMPs) to help with the management of surface water flooding as required under the Act

 Clearance and repair to reduce flood risk: local authority guidance – sets out the duties of each local authority to assess bodies of water for flood risk and to carry out clearance and repair works to reduce any such risk